Symplectic $(-2)$ spheres and the symplectomorphism group of small rational 4-manifolds, I: Introduction

-where $X_{2i}:= \amalg_{Cod_{\RR} \geq 2i} \mJ_{\mC}$ is the union of all prime subsets having codimension no less than $2i$.
-In \cite{LL16} we prove the filtration is actually a stratification for a symplectic rational 4 manifold with Euler number $\chi(X)\leq 8$, see Remark \ref{stratification}.
-And in Section \ref{s:cone} of this paper we will give the proof of the following specific theorem focusing on $X_0, X_2,$ and $X_4$, which suffices for applications in this paper:
+We note that by \cite{Zha17}, Condition \ref{negsphemb} holds for symplectic rational surfaces with Euler number no larger than 11 (Lemma \ref{rat1}).
+We show that each $\mJ_{\mC}$ is a submanifold with real codimension $\cod({\mC})$ under Condition \ref{negsphemb}.
+In Section 3, we prove the following result on $\mX_0, \mX_2,$ and $\mX_4$, which suffices for applications in this paper: